gaycodegal/desktop-assistant/README.md

 ## Current idiosyncrasies

-Expects /HOME/Documents/git/Alarms to contain https://github.com/gaycodegal/LinuxAlarm
+- Expects /HOME/Documents/git/Alarms to contain https://github.com/gaycodegal/LinuxAlarm

-Expects linux
+- Expects linux

-Expects music to be handled by a "quod libet" instance Only music and timer and license commands really work
+- Expects music to be handled by a "quod libet" instance
+- Only music and timer and license commands really work
+- Speech handled by speech-dispatcher
+  - I personally recommend using the RHVoice snap with the "SLT" voice, but it's up to you to figure out how to install that and make it work with speech-dispatcher (the config should be in `~/.config/speech-dispatcher/`)

 ## Pip requirements for venv